iboB/ibob.github.com/_posts/2025-02-20-concepts-specialization-fwd-decl.md

 And this is both an extension point *and* prouduces nice[^1] compilation errors when something can't be locked/unlocked like this.

-"Wait", I head people saying, "I'm not the author of `lock_guard`!
+"Wait", I hear people saying, "I'm not the author of `lock_guard`!
 In this example the author of `lock_guard` 'envisioned' that it could be extended by constraining its argument with a concept, just like the author of `lock_guard<Mutex, SFINAE_Hook>` did."

 We've come to *The Thing&trade;*: **With concepts you can partially specialize existing templates with a single template argument.**